How To Invest Inheritance Money

 Take advantage of all available tax breaks

 Think of your inheritance as one of those fabulous champagne towers that you’ve never actually seen at any wedding you’ve personally attended.
 The top cups always get filled first before anything below gets even a drop of champagne.
 Pretend money is champagne.
-For any smart investor, those top cups that get filled first are tax-advantaged accounts, which will include an individual savings account (ISA), a pension or a junior savings account (JISA) if you are investing in your children's future.
-The government has created these tax-advantaged accounts to encourage its citizens to save for retirement and other major life expenses so you should absolutely fill them to the brim before considering investing money elsewhere.
+For any smart investor, those top cups that get filled first are tax-advantaged accounts, which will include a work 401(k), a traditional or SEP IRA, and/or a Roth IRA.
+The government has created these special tax-saving accounts to encourage its citizens to save for retirement and other major life expenses so you should absolutely fill them to the brim before considering investing money elsewhere.
 Otherwise, you’re walking away from free government money.

 Keep fees low.